 They were allegations she wasn’t able to confirm but felt strongly about.

 “Harcourts [allegedly] tell their landlord it’s $550 rental.
 They take it and they run it on emergency housing [without consent].
 This is not me.

 “All my landlords knew this is running on emergency housing.
-This is the rental, we gave them higher rental, and said if there’s any damages you be prepared for it, but we will do what we can.”
+This is the rental, we gave them a higher rental and said if there are any damages you be prepared for it, but we will do what we can.”

 “We put the [emergency housing] houses fully furnished, water, electricity, inclusive, just like how we run it on Airbnb.”

 She defended the extra amount of money her company and the landlords who owned those properties were paid to manage those houses.
 It was justified by the amount of damage wrought during those short-term stays.